ajalt/clikt/docs/options.md

 Co-occurring groups must have at least one [`required`][required] option, and may also have non-required options.
 The `required` constraint is enforced if any of the options in the group are given on the command line.
-If none if the options are given, the value of the group is null.
+If none of the options are given, the value of the group is null.

 === "Example"
     ```kotlin